i2robert/cse185-project/README.md

 # segno Options

-The only require input to the script is a FASTQ file.
+The only required input to the script is a FASTQ file.
 Users may use the options below:

 * `-o FILE`, `--out FILE` : Write output to file.
 Default: `stdout`
 * `-q QUALITY_SCORE`, `--quality-threshold QUALITY_SCORE`: Threshold for trimming basedon average quality for a window.
 Default 20.